bbc/hive-ci/_documentation/07-smart-retries.md

 ## RES

 The RES library is central to how Hive CI understands tests.
-RES is a standard output format for test result resports.
+RES is a standard output format for test result reports.
 It captures more than just basic pass/fail information.
 It captures the context of how your tests were run, and lets you include urns to drive what your retry arguments look like.